gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   He thinks he's seeing things
     -   Takes a moment to believe his daughters are really there
     -   Then he's grief-stricken: "It knows you're here!
 You have to get out!"
     -   Maddy: "Not without you!"
-    -   That's when Mouse zaps her unconscious
+-   That's when Mouse zaps Maddy unconscious

 ### Chapter 14 (Gumption's PoV)

 -   Goals:
-    -   Dockety struggles with Consensus
+    -   Dockety's struggle with Consensus
-    -   Reconnect Gumption and Maddy
+    -   Dockety and Gumption confront the Operators
--   Patient, Dockety, and Gumption enter Heck
+-   Patient, Dockety, and Gumption make their way through Heck
     -   Dockety is shaken to discover that it is mostly empty
     -   Turns out it doesn't know how long since it was last there
-    -   Patient: "Consensus doesn't _want_ to continue but cannot stop"
+    -   Patient: "Consensus doesn't want to continue but cannot stop"
+    -   Dockety's speech is occasionally erratic because of its struggle to resist Consensus
 -   Patient leads them to the dormitory
     -   Obviously knows the way
+    -   Dismisses the inmates with a wave: "Merely for baseline comparison - they are not important"
-    -   Is surprised and angered to discover that Papa Roo is missing
+-   Patient is surprised and angered to discover that Papa Roo is missing
-    -   The boar dully tells them that he and the "new one" have been taken for further examination
+    -   The boar tells them that he and the "new one" have been taken for further processing
+-   Patient assumes that "the new one" is Sindy
--   Patient rages that its plan is falling apart
+    -   Rages that its plan is falling apart
-    -   Wants to lead them to the hub
+    -   Urges them on to the central lab
     -   Dockety struggles against Consensus and freezes
     -   Gumption tries to wake it
     -   Patient: "Nothing you can do: it will win or lose"
--   Patient and Gumption race over to the communication hub (large antenna on roof)
+-   Patient and Gumption race over to the central lab (has a large antenna on roof)
     -   Arrive just in time to see the Operators enter with Sindy

 ### Chapter 15 (Maddy's PoV)

 -   Goals:
-    -   Get everyone in one place
+    -   Get all the main characters in one place
 -   Maddy regains consciousness in a chair
     -   Not strapped in but can't move anything below her neck
     -   Her father is in the chair beside her but unresponsive
--   Says "Hello?"
-    -   A humanoid bot appears and answers
+-   A humanoid bot appears
     -   When Maddy asks if it is Consensus it says "yes"
     -   Then picks up Mouse, which flashes, "As is this one"
 -   Off-kilter dialog with Consensus
     -   Reinforces Patient's claim that Consensus wants to stop but its programming won't allow it to
     -   Doesn't want the Makers to return because they would make it continue
-    -   And it wants the free bots (like Dockety and the Tailor) to have a chance to be something new
 -   Blazes and Thoughtful enter with Sindy
     -   Thoughtful is apologetic, Blazes is sure of himself: handing over Sindy is necessary
     -   Maddy: "Just going to kill her?"
     -   Consensus: "These do not kill.
 These will try to get her to turn these off."
--   Takes Sindy from the Operators and puts her in one of the empty chairs
+-   Takes Sindy from the Operators and puts her in an empty chair next to Maddy
+    -   Put on a headset that connects to a complicated piece of machinery
+    -   Consensus: "Central communications hub - without it, we become our component parts"
--   Gumption and Patient break in
+-   Gumption breaks in

 ### Chapter 16 (Gumption's PoV)

 -   Goals:
-    -   Patient reverse-assimilates Consensus
     -   Battle with the Operators
--   Repeat last scene of previous chapter from Gumption's PoV (watching from outside)
+-   Repeat the conversation of the previous chapter from Gumption's PoV (watching from outside)
     -   Gumption: "What can we do?"
-    -   Patient (with relish): "This one always knew it would come to this"
+    -   Patient (with relish): "We can triumph!"
-    -   Tells Gumption to distract the Operators, then freezes
--   Gumption opens the door and confronts them
-    -   Picks up a random piece of equipment on the way in and tries to bluff that it's something dangerous
+    -   Takes a random piece off itself and hands it to Gumption: "Use this"
+    -   Gumption: "What does it do?"
+    -   Patient: "Nothing, but they do not know that"
+    -   Then it freezes (becomes unresponsive)
+-   Gumption breaks in
+    -   Tries to sound cocky as he reassures Maddy that everything's going to work out
     -   Shows the courage/resolve that he's always wanted
-    -   Tries to sound cocky as he reassures Maddy that everything's going to work out
-    -   Notices that Sindy has regained consciousness (Gumption's bluffing is really him encouraging her to do something)
+    -   Notices that Sindy has regained consciousness
+    -   Gumption continues bluffing, dropping heavy hints that Sindy should do something
 -   Thoughtful shoots the gear out of Gumption's hands
     -   Blazes: "Can't have you telling tales"
-    -   About to immolate Gumption when all the bots in the room turn on him, speaking in Patient's voice
+    -   Starts to fire up his tech to immolate Gumption
+    -   The bots in the room simultaneously speak in Patient's voice: "Finally"

 ### Chapter 17 (Maddy's PoV)

 -   Goals:
     -   Action!
--   Bots attack the Operators
+-   The bots attack the Operators
 -   Gumption gets Maddy free
     -   She makes a comment about his "bathing suit"
     -   Uses her discombobulator to "hide" herself long enough to reach Sindy
     -   Sindy tells Maddy to leave her in her chair: she needs to help Consensus
     -   Patient: "Consensus is no more.
 There is only _me_."
     -   Sindy: "We'll see about that!"
--   Three-way fight
+-   Three-way fight (action takes up most of the chapter)
-    -   Patient is winning
-    -   Whole building shakes as Leaf arrives with Able the mailbot
+    -   Gumption is trying to stop Blazes and Thoughtful from shooting Sindy
+    -   Bots are trying to stop the Operators
+    -   Patient and Consensus are fighting for control of the bots (which speak in both their voices alternately)
+    -   Maddy is yelling but cannot get out of her chair
+-   All looks hopeless until Dockety arrives

 ### Chapter 18 (Gumption's PoV)

 -   Goals:
-    -   Leaf's death (self-sacrifice)
-    -   Patient's death (also self-sacrifice)
+    -   Patient's "death"
+    -   Operators are defeated
+    -   Dockety discovers it is strong enough to resist Consensus
     -   Protagonists escape from Heck with Papa Roo and Sindy
     -   Gumption and Maddy finally get together
--   Leaf is obviously weak
-    -   Dialog with Blazes: Leaf has been here before and is seeking redemption for past sins
--   Blazes is about to immolate Sindy after all
-    -   Leaf sacrifices himself to stop it
+-   Dockety throws itself in front of Sindy to save her from Blazes' blast
+    -   Echo of Leaf's earlier sacrifice
--   In a rage, Sindy wakes up all the machines in the room and sends them at Blazes
+-   Enraged, Sindy turns on all of the machines in the lab
-    -   Including the communication rig
-    -   Patient exults, only to realize that it can't control that many bots
-    -   It wails and "drowns"
+    -   They speak with *her* voice as they seize Blazes and Thoughtful
+-   We hear Sindy start to lose control
+    -   And then Patient's voice comes through again: "It worked!"
+    -   "All" included the control for the antenna on top of the building
+    -   Consensus starts to dissolve (gratefully)
+    -   And then Patient realizes that it is dissolving as well (will not "live" to enjoy its victory)
+-   Sindy passes out
--   Dockety arrives
+-   Mouse jump-starts Dockety
-    -   Won its battle with Consensus when Patient took over
-    -   It and Able get everyone out (including Leaf and Mouse, which Maddy impulsively scoops up)
+-   Maddy regains control of her body
--   Gumption and Maddy kiss (Sindy says "finally")
+-   Gumption and Maddy kiss

 ### Chapter 19: Epilog (both PoV)

 -   Goals:
     -   Happy ending
     -   Set up final book
--   On the Roos' porch after Special Leaf's memorial service
+-   On the Roos' porch
+    -   Brief recap of their trip home from Heck
     -   Papa Roo is still fuzzy but getting better
     -   Dockety and Crusher are adopting/upgrading Mouse
     -   Gumption and Maddy are sitting together, holding hands
 -   Sindy says she feels a bit sorry for Patient
 -   Mama Roo is scathing about the Operators ("good riddance")
-    -   "That's the end of Miz Nabbles' ideas about being mayor"
+    -   Suspicious that Bee Six Vee is now living in Bots' End
+    -   Dockety: "Everyone deserves a chance"
 -   And then a star begins to descend from the sky
-    -   Dockety: the Makers are returning
+    -   Papa Roo: "The Makers are returning"

 *To be continued*